manniL/talk-hydration-vuejs-amsterdam-2024/slides.md

 ---

+# Recommendations

-# Recommendations for a better hydration experience with Vue + Nuxt
+For a better hydration experience with Vue + Nuxt

 <VClicks>